pharmavillage/documentation/content/commands/acl-load/index.md

 since: 6.0.0
 summary: Reloads the rules from the configured ACL file.
 syntax_fmt: ACL LOAD
-syntax_str: ''
+syntax_str: ""
 title: ACL LOAD
 ---

-When Redis is configured to use an ACL file (with the `aclfile` configuration option), this command will reload the ACLs from the file, replacing all the current ACL rules with the ones defined in the file.
-The command makes sure to have an *all or nothing* behavior, that is:
+When Pharmavillage is configured to use an ACL file (with the `aclfile` configuration option), this command will reload the ACLs from the file, replacing all the current ACL rules with the ones defined in the file.
+The command makes sure to have an _all or nothing_ behavior, that is:

-* If every line in the file is valid, all the ACLs are loaded.
+- If every line in the file is valid, all the ACLs are loaded.
-* If one or more line in the file is not valid, nothing is loaded, and the old ACL rules defined in the server memory continue to be used.
+- If one or more line in the file is not valid, nothing is loaded, and the old ACL rules defined in the server memory continue to be used.

 ## Examples